-Despite its rising popularity, automation solutions remain somewhat of a tech gimmick for most companies.
+Despite its rising popularity, automation solutions remain a tech gimmick for most companies.

 According to McKinsey, only 31% of global businesses have successfully automated at least one process as of 2020.